How to Deal With Dogs That Bark When Left Alone

 Why Is Barking so Annoying?

 Regardless of the underlying cause of the behavior, the issue remains that barking is perceived as very annoying to those living nearby.

 According to a report published in the Journal of Veterinary Behavior titled "The Social Significance of Barking in New Zealand Dogs," the sounds of dogs barking and howling were perceived as much more annoying than the sounds produced by lawn mowers, skill saws and crying babies.

 Ironically, over the span of many centuries, dogs were selectively bred for their barking abilities.
-Dogs alerted the presence of intruders, as hunting companions dogs barked upon spotting prey (eg. treeing coonhound), barking also helped dogs move herds of stubborn animals.
-Nowadays, instead, dogs are expected to suddenly become silent companions and repeated barking is at risk for becoming a big problem.
+Dogs alerted humans to the presence of intruders; as hunting companions, dogs barked upon spotting prey (eg. treeing coonhound).
+Barking also helped dogs move herds of stubborn animals.
+Nowadays, instead, dogs are expected to suddenly become silent companions, and repeated barking is at risk for becoming a big problem.

 The Problems With Bark Collars